 Holiday or not, I love shortbread.
 Remember these cookies?
 And these?
 Yes, my love of shortbread runs deep, and when I found a recipe for chocolate shortbread in my new beloved Bouchon Bakery cookbook, I new I had to give it a try.
 This shortbread recipe is so simple to make, and requires ingredients that you probabaly already have on hand- flour, butter, sugar, cocoa, and salt.
 Mix ’em up, roll ’em out, and you have the perfect tea time snack.
 These were delicious right out of the oven, but I took them a step further and dipped them in bittersweet chocolate.
 I also added some chopped pistachio and a few flakes of Fleur de Sel, a French sea salt with a delicate flavor.

-If you’re vegan, have no fear.
-This recipe is really easy to veganize.
+If you’re vegan, this recipe is really easy to veganize.
 Sub vegan buttery sticks (like Earth Balance) for regular butter.
-A lot of bittersweet chocolate is already dairy free, but if you’re concerned, you can get certified vegan chocolate or chocolate chips at a lot of grocery stores such as Whole Foods or Fresh Market.
+A lot of bittersweet chocolate is already dairy free, but if you’re concerned, you can get certified vegan chocolate or chocolate chips.

 Dark Chocolate Shortbread Cookies with Pistachios and Sea Salt